Best Flowers to Attract Beneficial Insects to Your Garden

 Roll out the floral carpet in your garden to attract beneficial insects and keep them there.
-In our video Tricia talks about releasing predator beneficial insects into your garden as organic pest control.
+In this video Tricia talks about releasing predator beneficial insects into your garden as organic pest control.
 To make those beneficials happy you need to have some bad bugs present for them to munch on, and also flowers they will enjoy at various stages of their lives.

 Flowers & Food for Beneficial Insects

-In general, beneficials like flowers that look like daisies or Queen Anne's Lace, according to Cornell University.
+In general, beneficials like flowers that look like daisies (for example: Rudbeckia) or Queen Anne's Lace, according to Cornell University.
 Choose flowers in those families from our huge selection of open-pollinated flower and wildflower seeds and organic herb seeds.
 Make your garden a great place to stay when you welcome them with our Good Bug Food, and repeat that during dry spells.

 Flowering Cover Crops